-lambda: Anonymous, single-line functions for quick tasks.
+lambda: Anonymous, single-line statement for quick tasks.

 Python Lambda Functions